hheisig51/Multi-Use-Trails/README.md

 Weeks -3 through 0

-This was the time period in-between our individual presentations, and when we presented as a group.
+This was the time period between our individual presentations, and when we presented as a group.

 ### Previous Updates

 ---

 ## Research

+Multi-use trail data collection methods:
+- Camera
+- Surveys
+   - Can send them out for BKT at CHS
+- Pressure sensor to detect people in/on the trail
+- Weather (?)

 ### Various Links